Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Februari 2025 03.27.00 UTC
+- WIB: Jumat, 28 Februari 2025 04.23.45 UTC
-- WITA: Jumat, 28 Februari 2025 04.27.00 UTC
+- WITA: Jumat, 28 Februari 2025 05.23.45 UTC
-- WIT: Jumat, 28 Februari 2025 05.27.00 UTC
+- WIT: Jumat, 28 Februari 2025 06.23.45 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: success
+Kategori: technology